mnot/I-D/http-proxy-problem/draft.md

-Firstly, TLS as used on the Web is not a perfectly secure protocol, and using it to protect all traffic gives proxies a strong incentive to work around it, e.g., by deploying a certificate authority directly into browsers, or buying a sub-root certificate.
+Firstly, TLS as used on the Web is not a perfectly secure protocol, and using it to protect all traffic gives proxies a strong incentive to work around it, e.g., by deploying a certificate authority directly into browsers.
 Considering the current state of TLS on the Web, escalating the battle between intermediaries and endpoints may not end well for the latter parties.

 Secondly, it removes the opportunity for the proxy to inform the user agent of relevant information; for example, conditions of access, access denials, login